Airplane riddle: How many airplanes needed for one plane to fly around the world?

 This is a two barrier riddle where you have to find inventive solutions to break the two barriers.

-Other way round inventive principle used for breaking through the second barrier.
+Property Change Analysis Technique and Other Way Round inventive principle used for breaking through the second barrier.

 A schematic of the successful flights is shown.